TRISTAN-ORF/RiboTIE/README.md

 ```
 The process of setting up is mostly automated.
 Many of the following steps are accomponied by scripts.
 Download and unzip the folder containing scripts to a desired location, given access to the aforementioned hardware requirements.

-The folder and scripts can be downloaded using `git`
+The folder and scripts can be downloaded using `git clone`

 Note that scripts can take up to multiple hours, and require to be run from a terminal that will be active for that amount of time. `tmux` software can be used to detach from a terminal running a script without terminating it.

-**Note**: In order to successfully perform the computations listed within the script files, it is important to run the scripts from within the `scripts/setup/` folder.**
+**Note**: In order to successfully perform the computations listed within the script files, it is important to run the scripts from within the `scripts/setup/` folder.
+Work is being done to integrate all steps into a single end-to-end pipeline**

 ### Software requirements